patricia264/proseminar_geocomputation_patriciagribi/README.md

   data of different ice cores with different dephts.
 CO2 in ppm in it.
 EDC dome from 560-806 kyr (from 560'000 - 806'000 yrs).

-- RCP:

-  temperature data of this time?
+Furthermore datasets for temperature data and missing time-intervalls CO2 records will be needed.

+data selection: from the datasets take the co2 and temperature records over time, to reconstruct time series from 608'000 years ago until 2100.

+needed models:

+What kind of visualisations do you want to use and how will they inform the questions in your objective?

 ## Timeline

-Session 6 (25.10.) : Final proposal and data research and loading in R
+Session 6 (25.10.) : datasets collection

 Session 7 (01.11.) : Tidy data (including modelling missing values)